 Salesforce wants a slice of the fast-growing AI market.
 A report by IDC and commissioned by CRM found that AI technologies will create more than 800,000 new jobs and add $1.1 trillion to global GDP by 2021.

-CRM has a very strong outlook from the Street, with more-than 6% upside potential from its current share price.
+CRM also has a very strong outlook from the Street.

 Microsoft CEO Satya Nadella says he wants to “democratize AI” and bring the technology to more industries such as healthcare, education and manufacturing.

-After taking a bit of a beating at the end of 2018, Microsoft is right back where it was, but on the rise in a big way.
+After taking a bit of a beating at the end of 2018, Microsoft has surpassed its previous highs.

-Alphabet Inc (NASDAQ:GOOGL) has made the most AI purchases out of any tech firm calculated research firm Quid, which shows that GOOG has made 20 acquisitions, including predictive analytics platform Kaggle in Q1 2017 alone.
+Alphabet Inc (NASDAQ:GOOGL) has made the most AI purchases out of any tech firm, calculated research firm Quid, which shows that GOOG has made 20 AI acquisitions, including predictive analytics platform Kaggle in Q1 2017 alone.

 Google CEO Sundar Pichai long has spoken about Google’s “AI first” future.
 At Google’s developer conference, he showed the Google Lens (a camera that can recognize what it sees) and AutoML.
 AutoML uses neural networks to build better neural networks, essentially creating an AI that can create itself.

-Google is rife with “buy” ratings and very few sell or hold ratings, and it has 20.45% upside.
+Google is rife with “buy” ratings and very few sell or hold ratings, and it has meaningful upside.

 Chinese internet company Baidu Inc (ADR) (NASDAQ:BIDU), the “Google of China”, has been investing heavily in AI.
 It thinks artificial intelligence can give it an edge over local rivals Tencent Holdings Ltd. (OTCMKTS:TCEHY) and Alibaba Group Holdings Ltd (NYSE:BABA).

-BIDU is a moderate buy with the trade war dragging on but it still has an impressive upside of 25.73%.
+BIDU is a moderate buy with the trade war dragging on, but it still has impressive upside potential.